gokceyagmurbudak/DBMS_/README.md

 Admin can view the needed details of users.
 If admin thinks that, there are fake ads or false information about estates, he/she can delete it or change the details.

+#User Module
+User Module contains person who is property of owner, brokers/agents and buyer.
+The user can place advertisements, have information about the advertisements.
+Users can create a own profile.